PointConvFormer: Revenge of the Point-based Convolution: Related Work

-\textbf{Dynamic filters and Transformers.} Recently, the design of dynamic convolutional filters~\cite{yang2019condconv,zhang2020dynet,chen2020dynamic,jia2016dynamic,wang2019carafe,su2019pixel,zamora2019adaptive,wang2020solov2,tian2020conditional,ma2020weightnet,jampani2016learning,zhou2021decoupled} has drawn more attentions.
-This line of work~\cite{ma2020weightnet,zhang2020dynet,chen2020dynamic,yang2019condconv} introduces different methods to predict convolutional filters, which are shared across the whole input. \cite{jia2016dynamic,zamora2019adaptive,wang2020solov2,tian2020conditional} propose to predict the complete convolutional filters for each pixel.
-However, their applications are constrained by their computational inefficiency and high memory usage. \cite{zhou2021decoupled} introduces decoupled dynamic filters with respect to the input features on 2D classification and upsampling tasks. \cite{su2019pixel,tabernik2020spatially} propose to re-weight 2D convolutional kernels with a fixed Gaussian or Gaussian mixture model for pixel-adaptive convolution.
+\textbf{Dynamic filters and Transformers.} Recently, the design of dynamic convolutional filters~\cite{yang2019condconv,zhang2020dynet,chen2020dynamic,jia2016dynamic,wang2019carafe,su2019pixel,zamora2019adaptive,wang2020solov2,tian2020conditional,ma2020weightnet,jampani2016learning,zhou2021decoupled,dai2017deformable,woo2018cbam,cheng20212,boulch2020fkaconv,xu2020squeezesegv3,wu2022point} has drawn more attentions.
+This line of work~\cite{ma2020weightnet,zhang2020dynet,chen2020dynamic,yang2019condconv} introduces methods to predict convolutional filters, which are shared across the whole input. \cite{jia2016dynamic,zamora2019adaptive,wang2020solov2,tian2020conditional} propose to predict complete convolutional filters for each pixel.
+However, their applications are constrained by their significant runtime and high memory usage. \cite{zhou2021decoupled} introduces decoupled dynamic filters w.r.t. the input features on 2D classification and upsampling tasks. \cite{su2019pixel,tabernik2020spatially} propose to re-weight 2D convolutional kernels with a fixed Gaussian or Gaussian mixture model for pixel-adaptive convolution.
 Dynamic filtering share some similarities with the popular transformers, whose weights are functions of feature correlations.
-However, the dynamic filters are mainly designed for images instead of point clouds.
+However, the dynamic filters are mainly designed for images instead of point clouds and focus on regular grid-based convolutions.